Mohanalavala/big-data-developer/README.md

 # big-data-developer
 # Mohan
 ## Current
-Hello, my name is Mohan Krishna Alavala, and I am studying the second semester of masters in the applied computer science program.
+Hello, my name is Mohan Krishna Alavala, and I am studying the final semester of masters in the applied computer science program.
 ## Background
 I am from Vijayawada, India.
 I completed my bachelor's in the stream of computer science and engineering in VR Siddhartha engineering college in 2017.
 After that, I worked as an Oracle Database Administrator in Virtusa for two years.
 My hobbies are playing badminton and volleyball.
 ## Plans